 Guides, tips and advice: Everything you need to know about the superyacht industry

-Yachting Pages has put together a range of advice and tips articles to help all crew when working in the superyacht industry.
-Whether you are new crew researching how to find a job and which crew house to stay in or experienced crew looking to update qualifications and documents or get some tips on standing out from the crowd, we have the answer.
+Yachting Pages has put together a range of articles to help all crew when working in the superyacht industry.
+Whether you are a first-time yachtie researching jobs and accommodation, or experienced crewmember looking to progress, we have the answer!

 Dayworking is a great way to gain valuable experience, particularly when you're new to the industry.
 Daywork gigs also lead to full-time positions if you play your cards right; we've put together some tips that will increase your chances of being brought on permanently.